sirasayyour2006/ecommerce-analytics-IDS-internship-M-Sayour/docs/insights_summary.md

 ## Business Problem

-The company operates an online marketplace with transactional data stored in raw CSV files.
-Management needs a reliable analytics solution to monitor sales performance, product performance, regional contribution, and delivery efficiency.
+The company operates an online marketplace and needs a reliable analytics solution to monitor sales performance, product performance, regional contribution, and delivery efficiency.

-Before this project, the business lacked:
-- Standardized KPIs
-- Clean reporting tables
-- A centralized analytics model
-- Executive dashboards for decision-making
+The business needs to answer key questions such as:

+- What is the total revenue?
+- How many orders were completed?
+- What is the average order value?
+- Which product categories generate the most revenue?
+- Which regions contribute the most to sales?
+- What percentage of orders are delayed or delivered on time?

 ---